izcheung/mySQLWorkBenchUserDoc/docs/index.md

 # Introduction

 In this user documentation, we will be using [MySQL WorkBench](https://www.mysql.com/products/workbench/){:target="_blank"}, an integrated development environment (IDE) for MySQL to systematically guide users through the process of writing commonly-used SQL statements.
-Our objective is to provide a clear and concise tutorial on how to write SQL commands, equipting developers with the necessary skills to manage databases efficiently within MySQL Workbench.
+Our objective is to provide a clear and concise tutorial on how to write SQL commands, equipping developers with the necessary skills to manage databases efficiently within MySQL Workbench.

 ## Background